-NLT Investments have been awarded the three-year contract for the training and mentorship programme, which is compulsory for all beneficiaries of the Entrepreneurial Seed Fund Programme and the Small-Scale Farmers Support Programme.
-Apart from the training and mentorship programme, the service provider is also responsible to purchase the equipment of the beneficiaries as agreed upon.
+NLT Investments have been awarded the three-year contract for the training & mentorship programme which is compulsory for all beneficiaries of the Entrepreneurial Seed Fund Programme and the Small-Scale Farmers Support Programme.
+Apart from the Training & Mentorship Programme, the service provider is also responsible to purchase the equipment of the beneficiaries as agreed upon.

-The training conducted at the five different CWDM included the following subject matters:
+The training conducted at the five different CWDM offices included the following subject matters:

-- development of company business values/ business plan
+- Development of Company Business Values/Business Plan

-- loan and funding module knowledge
+- Loan and funding module knowledge

-- communication skills
+- Communication skills

-- marketing tools
+- Marketing Tools

-- human resources policy training
+- Human Resources Policy training

-- bookkeeping systems / finance
+- Bookkeeping systems / Finance